Ludrak/SnowCrash/level01/README.md

 [...]
 ```

-Using a kali linux we can identify the type of the hash which is DES in this case.
+Using the `hashid` command we can identify the type of the hash which is DES in this case.
 ```bash
 kali@kali$ hashid 42hDRfypTqqnw
 Analyzing '42hDRfypTqqnw'